In The News

 This year’s Diverse Supplier Forum, held September 26th in conjunction with the 2012 Ryder Cup at Medinah Country Club in Mediniah, IL, played host to participants within the golf industry, PGA Qualified Diverse Supplier within the Golf Industry Supplier Diversity Initiative, as well as dozens of diverse suppliers in and around the Chicago area.
-A Welcome and Update was delivered by Earnie Ellison, Jr., Director of Business and Community Relations for The PGA of America, followed by an update on the Golf 2.0 initiative — The PGA’s New Strategic Plan — from Darrell Crall, Managing Director with The PGA.
+A Welcome and Update was delivered by Earnie Ellison, Jr., Director of Business and Community Relations for The PGA of America, followed by an update on the Golf 2.0 initiative — The PGA’s New Strategic Plan — from Darrell Crall, COO with The PGA.
 PGA Chief Executive Officer Joseph P. Steranka also spoke on The PGA of America’s continued commitment to inclusion and diversity.
 Finally, Earnie Ellison Jr. spoke on the plan to utilize the PGA Foundation’s Champions for Diversity tournament as the showcase for the Golf Industry Supplier Diversity Initiative.

 March 2011 – ASW Global’s Andre’ Thornton Featured On WKYC Cleveland’s “What Works” Segment: Andre’ Thornton, Still An All-Star